mariano/pyfire/README.markdown

 installed the following way:

 		$ sudo apt-get install python-openssl

+For *Fedora*, PyOpenSSL is in the official repositories and can be installed the following way:

+		$ yum install pyOpenSSL

 For *Arch Linux*, PyOpenSSL is in the extra repository, and can be installed with: